 - Logo/Branding – What do you think of when you hear our business name?
 What do you think of when you look at our logo?

 Some customers will dismiss surveys without filling them out.
 One great way to boost your survey responses is to tie it to a reward.
-Tomorrow, I will share an easy way to host a giveaway to customers who complete your survey.
+Read on to the next post and learn about surveying customers through Rafflecopter.

 Save this post to Pinterest: